 1. What kind of paper should I print my printable on?

 Most of our printables should be printed on card stock, which is also sometimes called cover stock or 80 lb.+ paper.
 Items like our wedding seating charts, wedding programs or printable calendars can be printed on regular weight paper.
+A great start would be these 50 packs of card stock and matching envelopes*:

 2. Where can I get the right kind of paper or card stock?